HiLab-git/PartialScribble/README.md

 [PyMIC_example_link]:https://github.com/HiLab-git/PyMIC_examples/tree/main/seg_weak_sup/ACDC

 ### Run PS-Seg with 2D networks
 Here we also provide an expample for using 2D networks combined with PS-seg on the WORD dataset.
-Note that we lead a 3D patch with shape of 16x256x256, but treat it as 16 2D images with a shape of 256x256, and use 2D networks for segmentation.
+Note that we extract a 3D patch with shape of 16x256x256, but treat it as 16 2D images with a shape of 256x256, and use 2D networks for segmentation.
 Use the following scripts for training and inference.

 ```
 pymic_train config/psseg_word_2d.cfg